blossm-network/toolbox/README.md

 ### Read-side organization

 Functionality is organized in 2 layers that are based on permissions.
-The way these layers work are slightly different from how the read-side works.
+The way these layers work are slightly different from how the read-side works, although the nesting structure is similar.

 * `context` - Without going into the specifics of how permissions work, note that requests are made to `view-gateways` with a cookie containing a JWT token with information about the `contexts` that are accessible. `view-stores` can be placed in a `context` if it can only be accessed by tokens that have that `context` specified.